tperina/ASHTM-installation-files/README.md

 Installation files are also hosted on the Clu-In website at: https://www.clu-in.org/conf/tio/ASHTM/

 The zipped installation file was split into 10 files for uploading to GitHub dues to size.

+The two reports uploaded here are also available on EPA's website for the Stringfellow Superfund Site:
+Analytical Solute Transport Model Development Report, 2022 Tracer Test Report Stringfellow Acid Pits Superfund Site, 2023